pentestfunctions/sumsubmistakes/hate.md

 They wrongly credited Loi for a Network Chuck clip in their video.

 They assumed a russian with a mac PC based on the IP and header

+Paying for linkedin premium or using other honeypots in association with the email such as using google dorks to find good places to put it - can expose the ;hacker' when he is just doing normal recon before going insane and throwing all the protection on.
+Most hackers only throw the extra layer on when they start attacking the server.
+Yes I know that's bad practice but at least it's an extra step in trying to find the person attacking you.